Deemed Rates and Out of Contract Prices

 Similarly, if you’re out of contract for any reason, then you’re also placed on special “out of contract” tariffs.
 For example, you submitted your termination but didn’t agree on a new contract in time.
 The charges for British Gas are even higher than deemed rates.

 Daily charges are 34.19p with 19.81p per kWh for meters with a profile class of between 01 and 04.
-For those customers with a meter number starting in the range between 05 and 08 then the charge increases to 100.66p per day and 21.11p per kWh.
-Half-hourly customers could be paying up to 894.02p per day and 24.04p per kWh depending on their regional location.
+For customers with a meter number starting in the range between 05 and 08, then the charge increases to as much as 100.66p per day and 21.11p per kWh.
+Half-hourly customers could be paying up to 894.02p per day and 24.04p per kWh due to their regional location.
 That’s more than eight times a standard tariff for the standing charge!

-Therefore it’s critical if you’ve changed a tenancy, moved to new premises, terminated a contract and forgot to renew that you take action now.
+Therefore, it’s critical, if you’ve changed a tenancy, moved to new premises, terminated a contract and forgot to renew, to take action now.
 The good news is that you can enter a new contract without a penalty.
-Due to the time involved to change, you will incur these higher rates until your new contract comes into force.
+Due to the time involved to change, you will incur the higher rates until your new deal comes into force.

 Review and Investigation Analysis

 To avoid rollover contracts, deemed rates or out of contract rates, please contact us as soon as possible.
-Either call our team on 0800 140 4672 or enter your details on our online quote form, and we’ll help you get on the right tariff for your business right away.
+When you’re ready, either call our team on 0800 140 4672 or enter your details on our online quote form.
+We’ll help you get on the right tariff for your business right away.

-Ensuring you maintain visibility of your terms, protects you from falling into various pitfalls of commercially based contracts.
-Rules dictate certain communication channels are open, but this affects a small proportion of UK businesses.
+By maintaining visibility of your terms helps protect you from falling into various pitfalls of commercially based contracts.
+Rules dictate specific communication channels are open, but this affects a small proportion of UK businesses.